GedasFX/decky-ludusavi/README.md

 This plugin is a Decky adapter for the [Ludusavi](https://github.com/mtkennerly/ludusavi) project.
 For more information on how to use that tool, visit their GitHub page.

-This plugin is similar to [decky-cloud-save](https://github.com/GedasFX/decky-cloud-save), however this one proudly supports bi-directional sync!
+This plugin is a spiritual successor to [decky-cloud-save](https://github.com/GedasFX/decky-cloud-save), and is intended to be a replacement!
 * Note: Linux/Windows interoperability requires further testing/documentation, help is welcome.

 Backup and Restore your files from local storage, Dropbox, Google Drive, OneDrive, FTP, SMB, WebDAV, and other providers!